An Appreciation Of The Pope’s Encyclical Letter On The Environment

 In the first chapter, Pope Francis discusses pollution, climate change, water, and the decline of biodiversity.
 He emphasizes the ways in which the poor, individually and as nations, bear the brunt of environmental degradation and climate change.
 These problems are worsened by the reckless business practices of “companies which operate in less-developed countries in ways they could never do at home.”
 When such companies close down their mines, factories or plantations, “they leave behind great human and environmental liabilities” like unemployment, deforestation, open pits and polluted rivers.

-In illustrating an alternative, the Pope highlights communities of small farmers, like those who partner with Catholic Relief Services (CRS) and Equal Exchange.
+In illustrating an alternative, the Pope highlights communities of small farmers.
 He describes them as “co-operatives of small producers [who] adopt less polluting means of production, and opt for a non-consumerist model of life, recreation and community.”
 We were thrilled to see the Pope recognize and promote the importance of small farmer co-ops and their role in driving forward a more sustainable farming model.

 The Pope also praises the “great variety of small-scale food production systems which feed the greater part of the world’s peoples, using modest amounts of land and producing less waste.”
 He describes the central problem that Equal Exchange and other Fair Trade organizations work to resolve: “[Communities’] attempts to move to other, more diversified means of production proving fruitless because of the difficulty of linkage with regional and global markets, or because the infrastructure for sales and transport is geared to larger businesses.”

 Finding access to the market as a small farmer is a serious challenge, and historically it has not favored the farmer.
 Trading with small producer co-ops and giving them market access, without middlemen or exploitation, is a central tenet of Fair Trade.
-Co-ops also allow farmers to pool resources to build up the essential “infrastructure of sales and transport,” supported by Fair Traders like Equal Exchange and development organizations like Catholic Relief Services.
+Co-ops also allow farmers to pool resources to build up the essential “infrastructure of sales and transport,” supported by Fair Traders like Equal Exchange.

 Pope Francis has written a profound, rich document that warrants several careful readings.